 During years 7, 8 and 9 pupils follow lessons that meet the broad aims of the national curriculum, covering a variety of topics including local, national and international places, such as Africa, China and Russia as well as physical processes affecting landscapes, climate change, ecosystems, population and international development.

 We encourage pupils to develop their procedural knowledge of Geography through fieldwork outside the classroom and by offering visits to Chester Zoo and Brockholes Nature Reserve to complement the teaching of ecosystems.
 There is also a strong membership and active work undertaken by the pupil-led Eco-Club.
+In the summer term 2021 students undertook a 2 night residential fieldwork visit to Grassington, working in partnership with the Yorkshire Dales National Park education team, to complete the John Muir Award.
 We want pupils to develop an understanding and awareness of the many challenges facing our planet including climate change, population growth and sustainable energy.

 Pupils in years 10 & 11 build on the skills and learning from KS3 geography lessons and follow the Edexcel syllabus A GCSE specification.
 Focus is placed on the physical environment, the human environment as well as geographical investigations and UK challenges.

 Pupils participate in field trips in contrasting rural and urban environments.
 This enables pupils to gain practical experience of both environments as well as developing skills such as data handling and evaluation.
 Fieldwork at KS4 supports pupils to investigate changing characteristics on the River Wyre and investigate tourism, the rural landscape and sedimentary rocks at Malham Cove.

 - Learning Journey Year 7